MukurtuCMS/mukurtudocs/docs/source/collections/UnderstandingCollections.md

 Another example of how collections have been used is from the Sustainable Heritage Network, who used the collections feature to provide consolidated access to resources from the [Association of Tribal Archives, Libraries, and Museums (ATALM)](https://sustainableheritagenetwork.org/collection/atalm-resources) including full sessions, short video tutorials, presentations, and speeches from the 2014-2019 ATALM Annual Conferences.

 ![Sustainable Heritage Network](../embeds/collections4.png "Association of Tribal Archives, Libraries, and Museums resources")

+## Personal Collections

+Individual users can create personal collections of content items by adding them to their personal collection and arranging selected items in any way they choose.
+Users can designate their personal collections as either public or private by selecting the appropriate sharing setting when creating their collection.